The X Factor (British TV series) series 15: Week 5: Quarter-Final (17/18 November)

 This week's results show featured a double elimination.
 Lines were frozen on Sunday at 7:30 pm, 30 minutes before the results show, and Bella Penfold was eliminated immediately at the beginning of the show.
 Once that occurred, lines reopened for a few more minutes and the two acts with the next fewest votes performed in the sing off.

 During the results show, Cowell originally told the acts that the final six would go on The X Factor Live Tour in 2019.
-After the elimination of Shan Ako, Cowell stated that he would allow both her and Penfold to join the final six on tour as well.
-His statement meant that the final eight would perform on the tour rather than the final six.
+After the elimination of Shan Ako, Cowell stated that he would allow both her and Penfold to join the final six on tour as well, therefore the final eight would perform on the tour.